-Using the ED's cash-basis, regulatory formula under the 90/10 Rule as currently in effect, GCU, our most significant client, derived approximately 71.8% and 73.0%, of its 90/10 Rule revenue from Title IV program funds for the fiscal years ended June 30, 2020 and 2019, respectively.
-Accordingly, even if ED continues to treat GCU as a proprietary institution for nonprofit purposes, we do not expect this rule to have any material impact on GCU.
+Using the ED's cash-basis, regulatory formula under the 90/10 Rule as currently in effect, GCU, our most significant client, derived approximately 69.7% and 71.8% of its 90/10 Rule revenue from Title IV program funds for the fiscal years ended June 30, 2021 and 2020, respectively.
+Accordingly, even if ED continues to treat GCU as a proprietary institution for Title IV purposes, we do not expect this rule to have any material impact on GCU.